-Grade 4, Reading Performance Level Descriptors Does Not Meet The student's overall performance in reading a variety of fourth grade materials does not meet the standard set for students in the fourth grade.
-Students performing at this level may have difficulty demonstrating comprehension and showing evidence of a warranted and responsible explanation of literary, informational, and functional texts.
+Grade 4, Reading Performance Level Descriptors

+The student's overall performance in reading a variety of literary and informational materials does not meet the standard set for students in the fourth grade.

+Students performing at this level may have difficulty demonstrating comprehension and making logical inferences from text.
+They have limited ability to show evidence of a warranted and responsible explanation of literary and informational texts.
+Students are just beginning to determine central ideas or themes of a text, analyze their development, and summarize the key supporting details and ideas.
 They typically isolate and analyze literary elements with limited success.
-Students performing at this level generally lack the skills to use organizational structures to make connections that increase their understanding of informational texts.
+Students performing at this level generally lack the skills to use structure and make connections that increase their understanding of informational texts.
+At this performance level, students may be able to make obvious connections between two texts on the same topic.
 Their understanding and acquisition of new vocabulary using context, structure, and dictionary skills is minimal.
+They demonstrate a limited ability to interpret words and phrases as they are used in a text, including determining technical, connotative, and figurative meanings, or analyzing how specific word choices shape meaning or tone.
+Their interpretation of text-related illustrations and graphics is limited.

-They have a limited awareness of media as a source of entertainment and information.
-Meets The student's overall performance in reading a variety of fourth grade materials meets the standard set for students in the fourth grade.
-Students performing at this level demonstrate adequate comprehension and show evidence of a warranted and responsible explanation of literary, informational, and functional texts.
+The student's overall performance in reading a variety of literary and informational materials meets the standard set for students in the fourth grade.

+Students performing at this level demonstrate adequate comprehension and show evidence of a warranted and responsible explanation of literary and informational texts.
+Students are able, in most cases, to determine central ideas or themes of a text, analyze their development, and summarize the key supporting details and ideas.
 They understand how to determine both explicit and inferred literary elements and techniques.
-They use organizational structures, text features, and common graphics to make simple connections and understand informational and functional texts.
-Students performing at this level should be able to distinguish fact from opinion.
-They typically determine the meaning of new vocabulary through the use of context, structure, and dictionary skills.
-They demonstrate an awareness of the role of media as a source of entertainment as well as information.
-Exceeds The student's overall performance in reading a variety of fourth grade materials exceeds the standard set for students in the fourth grade.
-Students performing at this level exhibit a thorough understanding of the text.
+They use organizational structures, text features, and common text-related illustrations and graphics to make simple connections to understand informational and functional texts.
+Students at this level should be able to distinguish fact from opinion.
+Students performing at this level typically determine the meaning of new vocabulary through the use of context, structure, and dictionary skills.
+They demonstrate adequate ability to interpret words and phrases as they are used in a text, including determining technical, connotative, and figurative meanings, or analyzing how specific word choices shape meaning or tone.
+In grade-appropriate text, they make connections between two texts.

+The student's overall performance in reading a variety of literary and informational materials exceeds the standard set for students in the fourth grade.
+A thorough understanding of the text is exhibited by students at this level.

+Students are consistently able to determine central ideas or themes of a text, analyze their development, and summarize the key supporting details and ideas.
 They show evidence of a warranted and responsible explanation of literary, informational, and functional texts.
 They have a complete understanding of how to infer and analyze literary elements and techniques.
-They consistently use organizational structures, text features, and graphic features to make complex connections and understand informational and functional texts.
+They consistently use organizational structures, text features, and text-related illustrations and graphics to make complex connections to understand informational and functional texts.
+They are consistently able to make connections between two texts.
 Students performing at this level recognize and understand new vocabulary using various context, structure, and reference skills.
-They are able to evaluate the role of the media as a source of entertainment and a source of information.
+They demonstrate a consistent ability to interpret words and phrases as they are used in a text, including determining technical, connotative, and figurative meanings, or analyzing how specific word choices shape meaning or tone.
 They show evidence of a thorough understanding of grade-appropriate reading concepts and skills.

-The student's overall performance in English/language arts does not meet the standard set for students in the fourth grade.
+The student's overall performance in language arts does not meet the standard set for students in fourth grade.